aerjay/algal-blooms/README.md

 ## Technical Background
 #### Cause of Algae Blooms
-![variable analysis]("Variable analysis of algae blooms")
+![variable analysis]("Variable analysis of algae blooms") [2-8]

 Many key variables in algae growth can be either directly measured from remote sensing satellites (blue) or estimated from spectral image data (orange).
-However, some must still be
+However, some must still be measured directly (brown) and are critical for calibrating a model for a particular water body.

 #### Existing Models
 Many models exist which predict the size of algae populations given a set of parameters, however they do not predict when the explosive growth of an algal bloom will occur in a water body. additionally, most studies are concentrated in a particular region and while some models can be extended to multiple regions with similar environments, there is no globally applicable model yet.